ArcanaFramework/arcana/docs/source/processing.rst

 ==========

-All data processing in Arcana is performed by the Pydra_ dataflow engine, which defines a declarative workflow language and enables the execution of workflows to be split over multiple cores or high-performance clusters (i.e. SLURM and SGE).
+All data processing in Arcana is performed by the Pydra_ dataflow engine, which specifies a declarative domain-specific language (DSL) for creating workflows in Python, and enables the execution of workflows to be split over multiple cores or high-performance clusters (i.e. SLURM and SGE).

 Processed derivatives are computed by "pipelines", modular Pydra_ workflows that connect dataset columns (see :ref:`data_columns`).
 Pipeline outputs are